 - 7.3.1.
 Early consultation on the Local Plan and the SHLAA has identified a number of sites which could be allocated for housing in the Local Plan.
 These sites have been subject to a Sustainability Appraisal (incorporating Strategic Environmental Assessment), Habitats Regulation Assessment and Viability Assessment to ensure the most sustainable and viable sites are chosen for allocation.
 Where a site is currently allocated as Green Wedge (Saved Policy D4) or Urban Amenity Space (Saved Policy D26), their role and purpose within the Green Wedge has been reviewed through the Green Infrastructure Strategy. - 7.3.2.
 Prior to the NPPF, national policy clearly promoted a 'brownfield first' approach to housing land.
 Development in the Borough has responded to this and over 90% of housing development in the Borough over the past 10 years has been on previously developed sites.
-Whilst this has brought many benefits, the building of houses in gardens (which prior to the NPPF were categorised as brownfield sites) and the drive for higher densities has resulted in town cramming and a reduction in urban green space in some areas. - 7.3.3.
-Whilst a key objective of the NPPF is to encourage the effective use of land by reusing brownfield land (provided it is not of high environmental value), the reuse of previously developed land is not promoted nationally in the way that it was previously.
+Whilst this has brought many benefits, the building of houses in gardens (which prior to the NPPF were categorised as brownfield sites) and the drive for higher densities has resulted in town cramming and a reduction in urban green space in some areas.

+- 7.3.3.
+Whilst a key objective of the NPPF is to encourage the effective use of land by reusing brownfield land (provided it is not of high environmental value), the re-use of previously developed land is not promoted nationally in the way that it was previously.
 The Council however, believes that this pattern of development remains the most sustainable providing it supports a balanced mix of densities based on a framework of green infrastructure. - 7.3.4.
 Greenfield sites will still be needed to help meet the housing requirement as well as in delivering housing choice and easing mobility within the housing market. - 7.3.5.
 Policy H3 lists the preferred sites for housing in the Borough.
 Any remaining sites which have been put forward for consideration through the Local Plan process, but which have been discounted, are included in the Non-Selected Sites Document. - 7.3.6.
-Each site will be subject to an on-going process of viability testing throughout the Local Plan process.
-For each site an indicative yield (number of dwellings) has been given based on an assessment of the sites landscape context and characteristics and how this would guide a form of development at an appropriate density.
-These figures are considered to be more realistic than those informed by the SHLAA which were based on density assumptions applied to a generic net developable area.
+For each site an indicative yield (number of dwellings) has been given based on an assessment of the sites landscape context and characteristics and how this would guide a form of development at an appropriate density. - 7.3.7.

-- 7.3.7.
 Sites which already benefit from planning permission for housing have not been considered as an allocation as development on those sites is likely to have commenced prior to the Plan being adopted. - 7.3.8.
 Further, more detailed information can be found in the supporting evidence base documents.
 The Proposed Housing Site Assessment document is particularly important as it includes factual information about each site such as on-site constraints and green infrastructure considerations.